Azure/azure-sdk-for-net/sdk/core/Azure.Core.Experimental/src/Primitives/README.md

  var stream = data.ToStream();
  ```

  It is also used to integrate with `ObjectSerializer`.
-An example from a Service Bus where `BinaryData` is used to represent a message body:
+Here is an [example](../../../../servicebus/Azure.Messaging.ServiceBus/tests/Message/MessageLiveTests.cs#L148) from Service Bus where `BinaryData` is used to represent a message body:

 ```c#
 var client = new ServiceBusClient(TestEnvironment.ServiceBusConnectionString);